 What is OneDrive?

-Access your OneDrive
+How to access your OneDrive

 Create a new OneDrive file

-- Navigate to the file or folder you want to share.
+Navigate to the file or folder you want to share:

 - Right-click on the desired item, then select Manage access.